shohei/pynquino-bsp-library/README.md

 This is an Arduino API porting to PYNQ by Xilinx.
 You'll be able to compile Arduino sketches on the PYNQ.

 ## Install
-Here is how to build PYNQ BSP with pynquino-bsp-library.
+Here is how to build PYNQ-MicroBlaze BSP with pynquino-bsp-library.
 All the Arduino functions will be merged into libxil.a.
 ```sh
 git clone https://github.com/xilinx/pynq
 cd pynq/boards/sw_repo